-Final written exam (for writing and reading) in the form of a test from texts and topics learned during the semester.
-The date of the exam will be published via the AIS system no later than in the last week of the teaching part of the semester.
-The evaluation for the exam in the form of a test weighs 40% of the total evaluation.
+Final written exams (for reading, writing and vocabulary) in the form of a test from grammatical constructions and topics learned during the semester.
+The dates of the exam will be published via the AIS system no later than in the last week of the teaching part of the semester.
+The evaluation for the exams in the form of a test weighs 80% of the total evaluation.

-2 assignments and passing the final written exam (from the course content) are required.
+The final exams (from the course content) are required.
 Violation of academic ethics results in the cancellation of the obtained points in the relevant evaluation item.
-The student will be admitted to the final exam if he / she achieves a positive evaluation (min.
-60%).
 The teacher accepts max.
 3 absences with proven documents.
 Any absence must be reported in advance.
-The overall evaluation consists of 60% of the interim and 40% of the final evaluation based on the classification scale:
+The overall evaluation consists of 20% of participation and 80% of the final evaluation based on the classification scale:

-A: 100%-92%, B: 91%-84%, C: 83%-76%, D: 75%-68%, E: 67%-60%, FX: 59%-0% Scale of assessment (preliminary/final): Continuously 60%, in the trial period 40%.
+A: 100%-92%, B: 91%-84%, C: 83%-76%, D: 75%-68%, E: 67%-60%, FX: 59%-0% Scale of assessment (preliminary/final): Continuously 20%, in the trial period 80%.

-Students can read, write and translate advanced Korean with proper grammars and structures.
-They will understand the advanced grammatical forms, constructions and units of the Korean language.
-They will learn to use them correctly in the specific situations.
+Students can read and understand Korean newspaper article.
+They will understand the basic grammatical forms, constructions and units of the Korean language.
+They will learn to use them correctly.